joaomelo/web-utils/readme.md

 # Values

  There are many ways to do something right.
-Calystone has chosen its path with a set of values that guide its evolution is the years to come.
+Web-utils has chosen its path with a set of values that guide its evolution is the years to come.

  - The framework is aimed at data centric interactive web apps like CRMs, RH resources and so on.
 It don't want to solve every use case.
  - Things just work.
 The user can create production ready web apps with minomal steps as possible.